The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Too low annealing temperature:

-So first, at lower annealing, we may get many various DNA bands/ amplicons that are undesirable.
-In another scenario, it binds to a similar type of sequence which has almost the same size and gives a DNA band.
+So first, at lower annealing, we may get many various DNA bands or unwanted amplicons.
+In another scenario, it binds to a similar type of sequence which has almost the same size and gives DNA bands.
+Such DNA bands or amplicons are still non-complimentary and hard to interpret.

-How to calculate annealing temperature?
+How to calculate the annealing temperature?

 For calculating the exact annealing, we need to first calculate the melting temperature of primers.
 The equation for it is: